dipendrapant/CAMHS_Readmission_Analytics/README.md

 # Project Title

-Predict readmission in Child and Adolescent Mental Health Services
+`Ability of clinical data to predict readmission in Child and Adolescent Mental Health Services`

 ## Description